MuhammedZohaib/Enable-HyperV/README.md

 ## Instructions

 1. Clone or download the repository to your local machine.
-2. Locate the `Enable-HyperV.bat` file in the downloaded folder.
+2. Locate the `Enable Hyper-V.bat` file in the downloaded folder.
-3. Right-click the `Enable-HyperV.bat` file and select "Run as administrator".
+3. Right-click the `Enable Hyper-V.bat` file and select "Run as administrator".

 ```powershell
 pushd "%~dp0"